 The first shift towards voice communication over the internet (VOIP), rather than traditional phone networks, happened when the enterprises started replacing business phones with the cheaper VOIP technology.
 Today, the rise of the consumer internet has increased the need for two way audio and video functionality in applications, driving demand for software tools and platforms that enable this utility.

 Even though Bandwidth competes with other well known CPaaS companies like Twilio (NYSE:TWLO), it mostly competes with legacy telecommunications companies such as Verizon (NYSE:VZ) and AT&T (NYSE:T), which lack the equivalent software layer over their own networks.

-As you can see below, Bandwidth's revenue growth has been very strong over the last two years, growing from quarterly revenue of $84.7 million in Q3 FY2020, to $148.3 million.
+As you can see below, Bandwidth's revenue growth has been strong over the last two years, growing from quarterly revenue of $113.5 million in Q1 FY2021, to $137.8 million.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

 Bandwidth's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 106% in Q2.
 This means that even if Bandwidth didn't win any new customers over the last 12 months, it would've grown its revenue by 6%.